 - Ideal for products that can’t withstand the heat from powder coating

 - Can produce a wide range of colors and textures for high-quality custom finishes

 - Does not require sandblasting

 How can you choose a wet painting company in Charlotte, NC?

 When selecting an industrial painting services company, it’s important to find a company that can meet your application’s specific needs.
 A good company will be able to provide reliable services that yield great results with a high-quality finish.
 They should achieve this using the latest processes and equipment while working to remain within your available budget.
 A good company will also have years of experience in industrial painting.

 Why should someone choose to work with this company?

-At Farris Group, we can provide consistently reliable contract industrial painting services for nearly any application.
+At Farris, we can provide consistently reliable contract industrial painting services for nearly any application.
 We offer full-service wet paint and powder coating services in our fully equipped facility.
 We can finish almost any type of metal product of any size using efficient processes that produce top-quality, defect-free coats.
 We also have over 40 years of experience and ISO certification behind our services.